 The MainStreetList is the place to communicate with others involved in preservation-based commercial district revitalization.
 Post questions, share experiences, or read all the solutions and ideas delivered to your e-mail box.
 Be sure to sign up for the list serve and take advantage of this benefit — you can't afford not to!
 Are you researching a paticular topic?
 Don't forget to search the MainStreetList archives.
 (You must already be subscribed to the MainStreetList to view the archives.)

-Members receive a substantial discount on Center-produced conferences.
+Members receive a substantial discount on our conferences and trainings.
 Remember to identify yourself as a Network member with your eight digit member ID when registering for the National Main Streets Conference, the National Preservation Conference, and other trainings.

 When you join the National Main Street Network, you automatically become a member of the National Trust for Historic Preservation.
 Benefits include: